-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 Dexmethylphenidate may cause serious heart or blood vessel problems.
 This may be more likely to occur in patients who have a family history of heart disease.
-Check with your doctor right away if you have chest pain, trouble breathing, or fainting while taking this medicine.
+Check with your doctor right away if you have chest pain, trouble breathing, or fainting while using this medicine.

 A need to increase the dose to receive the same effects.